web3facts/web3facts/categories/6 Nft's/6 What are NFT Games.md

-An NFT game is game which uses NFT's for purposes such as:
+An NFT game is game which uses NFTs for purposes such as:
 -   Managing ownership of in-game items
 -   Managing player avatars